Skip navigation

 Pulp is made up of nerves, blood vessels, and connective tissue.
 It is found inside the tooth and runs in tooth canals all the way to the jaw bone.
 Pulp supplies blood to a tooth and allows you to feel sensations such as temperature.

-The infected pulp is removed with special tools called files.
+The dead or infected pulp is removed with special tools called files.
 The canals (tiny pathways inside the tooth) are cleaned and irrigated with disinfecting solution.
 Medicines may be placed into the area to make sure all the germs are removed and to prevent further infection.
 Once the tooth is cleaned, canals are filled with a permanent material.

 The top side of the tooth may be sealed with a soft, temporary material.
 Once the tooth is filled with a permanent material, a final crown may be placed on top.